rbtdev/node-cmd-bcrypt/README.md

 var opts = {
     rounds: 12, // rounds to use (complexity).  see bcryptjs for details.
-    json: true, // true to include original plaintext at beginning of output line [false] };
+    json: true, // true to output JSON object with hashes and passwords };

+/**
+ * Hash array of passwords, result in object
+ */
 passwdjs(passwords, opts)
     .on('line', doSomethingWithLine)
-    .on('done', doSomethingWithResultsObj);
+    .on('done', doSomethingWithResultsObj)
+    .on('error', doSomethingWithError)

 function doSomethingWithLine(line) {
     console.log('line =', line);